confluentinc/ksql/docs/tutorials/event-driven-microservice.md

 ### Create a Kafka client project

 Notice that so far, all the heavy lifting happens inside of ksqlDB. ksqlDB takes care of the stateful stream processing.
 Triggering side-effects will be delegated to a light-weight service that consumes from a Kafka topic.
-We want to send an email each time an anomaly is found.
-To do that, we'll implement a simple, scalable microservice.
-In practice, you might use [Kafka Streams](https://kafka.apache.org/documentation/streams/) to handle this piece, but to keep things simple, we'll just use a Kafka consumer client.
+You want to send an email each time an anomaly is found.
+To do that, you'll implement a simple, scalable microservice.
+In practice, you might use [Kafka Streams](https://kafka.apache.org/documentation/streams/) to handle this piece, but to keep things simple, just use a {{ site.ak }} consumer client.

 Start by creating a `pom.xml` file for your microservice.
 This simple microservice will run a loop, reading from the anomalies Kafka topic and sending an email for each event it receives.
 Dependencies are declared on Kafka, Avro, SendGrid, and a few other things: